LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/tested-code.rst

 Why Tests?
 ----------

-The code still worked when we changed the string from ``Hello, World!`` to ``Hello, Coder!`` so why test it?
+For now, you just need to know that tests are written to see if the code meets the requirements of the instructions.
-That is a very good question that we will explore in a later chapter.
+We will be covering more on how we know what to test in a later chapter.
 At this moment in your learning, testing focuses on elements covered in each lesson.
 If you recently learned about loops, you can expect a test about a loop.
 Testing can provide you with specific feedback about your code that you can use to improve your code.